bonitasoft/bonita-doc/md/building-a-bonita-bpm-cluster.md

 To dismantle a cluster:

-1. Disable processes in the shared `bonita_home`.
+1. Disable processes.
 2. Allow current activity instances to complete.
 3. When each node has finished executing, stop it.
 4. When all nodes have been stopped, update the load balancer to remove the cluster.

-The individual nodes can now be used as standalone Bonita BPM systems, though some changes to the configuration might be required in `bonita_home`.
+The individual nodes can now be used as standalone Bonita BPM systems, although some changes to the configuration might be required.

 ## Managing the cluster with Hazelcast